Academic Advising Information

 Are you interested in attending the beautiful campus of Texas A&M, looking to connect one-on-one with our graduate faculty and other graduate students?

+Planning to attend graduate school is a very important decision to make.
 The best way to determine if the ALEC Department is the right place for you is to have conversations.
+For information about the programs we have to offer, visit our graduate programs web page.
 The Department will host a Prospective Student Recruitment Symposium ever fall.
-Whether you are here locally or at a distance, you may contact the graduate coordinator for more information or to schedule an appointment.
+Whether you are here locally or at a distance, we welcome you to visit with the graduate coordinator for more information about our programs, certificate options, and the recruitment symposium or email to schedule an appointment.

 The 2019 Prospective Student Recruitment Symposium will be November 11-12, 2019.
 Master’s candidates are welcome and encouraged to attend.
 Interested doctoral candidates who meet the minimum criteria and have submitted all required application materials by the posted deadline, including GRE scores, will be considered for an invitation to attend the recruiting symposium to participate in faculty interviews.
 The symposium provides opportunities for prospective students to meet faculty and students, attend research presentations, and the opportunity to meet other potential students.
-For specific details, contact the graduate program coordinator and RSVP now.
+For specific details, contact the graduate program coordinator and REGISTER to attend the symposium now.

 Current students are always encouraged to schedule visits with the graduate coordinator at every semester and periodically to make sure degree requirements are being met.
 To schedule an appointment, send an email.